MarkSFrancis/aws-serverless-demos/api/csharp-lambda/README.md

 ## Performance notes

 - Warm lambdas take around 50-100ms to process a request
+- Adding a new lambda adds around 8 seconds to the `cdk synth` time as `dotnet` needs to build and optimize the output and runs within a container

 |Lambda instance|Function or minimal API|Lambda size|Cold start time|
 |--|--|--|--|